avinasha18/truestate-task/frontend/README.md

-# TruEstate Frontend
+# Frontend

-React + Vite + Tailwind application for the Sales Management System.
+React app built with Vite and Tailwind.

 ## Setup